GoZaddy/SchemaGen/README.md

   }
   ```

-We plan to fix these issues in the future.
+I plan to fix the last two issues stated above in the future.
 Pull requests are welcome!